-Control-click (right-click) on a media file in the media library to display the context menu and perform the following tasks, as described in Table 15.
-Table 15.
+Control-click (right-click) on a media file in the media library to display the context menu

+You can perform the following tasks, as described in Table 13.
+Table 13.
 Media Library's Media Menu

-Menu Item Description Preview Source Select to play (or view) media files in the media library.
-Or, hover your mouse over a media file until the Play button displays, then click it.
-ScreenFlow displays the image, plays the audio, or displays the video with playback controls at the base of the window.
-Add to Timeline at Scrubber Select to add your media to the timeline at the current scrubber position.
+Menu Item Description Add to Timeline at Scrubber Select to add your media to the timeline at the current scrubber position.
 Select Clips in Timeline Select to select the clip or clips to show where this clip is being used on the timeline.
 Delete Media Select to remove the media from your project.
 If the media has been placed on the timeline, it is removed following a confirmation prompt.
 Media files that are recorded outside of ScreenFlow (files that are not .scc files) are not deleted.